wiired24/NostalgiaJS/README.md

 # Why NostalgiaJS?

 NostalgiaJS was created as I wanted to create a viable open source alternative for those looking for an experience that is similar to something like launchbox on windows, that was instead built natively for the linux/Unix desktop.
 Rather than trying to have every feature ever, It was designed to be minimal, fast, easy to use, customizeable, and above all fun.
-It's still early in development so some things may occasionally break and it may not have x feature impleneted yet.
 I do think at this point it's stable enough for general use.
 However you can expect various features and bug fixes to be added as development continues.
-Also, because it's written in Javascript with NodeJS and uses Libretro cores it's very fast.
-Emulators typically launch within just 0.5 - 1 second in my own tests.
-Don't just take my word for it.
-Here's how fast NostalgiaJS can load games with libretro

 ![Alt Text](https://media2.giphy.com/media/1AJNfJIAKWe3XKM0lL/giphy.gif)